 Together with the publication of a digital reconstruction of the microcircuitry of juvenile Rat somatosensory cortex (Markram et al, 2015, Cell), the Blue Brain made 1035 biophysically detailed electrical models of single neurons available for download.
 Every model also contains the synapses at the exact locations as they are used in the microcircuit model.
 Downloadable packages are available on the Blue Brain NMC Portal website and can be run locally on a personal computer.

 To build a mouse somatosensory cortex microcircuit, the biophysically detailed electrical models developed for the Allen Brain Institute – Blue Brain Project collaboration were adapted to be used in morphologies that were scaled to match the size of mouse neurons.
 The 941 electrical cell models used in this first draft release of the microcircuit is part of the Blue Brain collaboration with the Human Brain Project consortium.
-They are available on the Human Brain Project Brain Simulation Platform.
+They are available on the EBRAINS Cellular Level Simulation Platform.

 The Allen Institute for Brain Science has released a set of 107 computer models of neurons from the mouse visual cortex, created using tools developed by the Blue Brain Project.
 Using Blue Brain technology, the researchers were able to reproduce the physiology and electrical activity of the neurons with an extremely high level of detail.